Xithrius/Xythrion-legacy/README.md

 * Wrote out the logo-type-thing for the bot for welcome in essentials, and started using it on startup
 * Added events to directives cog that returns and catches exceptions
 * On ready event now prints out in something a quite quaint message
-* Playback cog added for more bot interaction with the voice channel
+* Playback cog added for more bot interaction with the voice channel, and has You Tube to mp3, but it downloads to a local computer so the playback could lag
+* Started the HELP file, where people can go to if there are errors when launching the bot
+*

 ## v0.00.0008, pushed 03/25/2019, 2:27pm PDT
 ### Changes: